timiskhakov/timiskhakov.github.io/_posts/2022-08-12-a-quic-chat.md

 }
 ```

 On the client, we want to have two methods: `Send` for sending messages to the server and `Receive` for receiving them from the server.
-We start with the former:
+We start with the former first:

 ```go
 func (c *client) Send(text string) error {